rsperberg/essential-javascript-links/README.md

 * [JavaScript Objects](http://davidwalsh.name/javascript-objects) An excellent explanation of inheritance in JavaScript by Kyle Simpson
 * [Isomorphic JavaScript](http://isomorphic.net/)
 * [JavaScript Application Architecture on the Road to 2015](https://medium.com/@addyosmani/javascript-application-architecture-on-the-road-to-2015-d8125811101b) — Addy Osmani
-* [Reactive MVC and the Virtual DOM](http://futurice.com/blog/reactive-mvc-and-the-virtual-dom) Great read, even if you're not a React user.
+* [Reactive MVC and the Virtual DOM](http://futurice.com/blog/reactive-mvc-and-the-virtual-dom) Great read, even if you’re not a React user.
 * [Introduction to Reactive Programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
 * [The General Theory of Reactivity](https://github.com/kriskowal/gtor) What is all this talk about reactive?
 Functional?
 Promises?
 This is the beginning of a reactive programming bible.
 * [ES6 Generators](http://davidwalsh.name/es6-generators) A series of blog posts by Kyle Simpson